 Graduate and Postdoctoral Professional Development offers Planning Your Path to a Satisfying Career, which is a series workshops that support graduate students and postdocs in developing an IDP and reaching their IDP goals.
 The main workshop walks students and postdocs through the steps to develop a draft of their IDP.
 The workshop is held once a semester and by request within interested programs and departments.
 Contact the Office of Postdoctoral Affairs for more information on how your students and postdocs can attend.

-Research Mentoring Training is an online resource of materials on how to be an effective research mentor in a variety of fields.
+- The Center for Improvement of Mentored Experiences In Research (CIMER) is a national resource of materials on how to be an effective research mentor in a variety of fields.
 You can download curricular materials by discipline to enhance your own mentoring ability.
 You need to create an account to access the materials, but you can see an example from the Physics curriculum at the American Physical Society's Web site.
 Research Mentor Training curricula are based on the Entering Mentoring model originally developed by Jo Handelsman.